Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-\item \textbf{miRNA Stem Loop Expression}: miRNA stem loop expression is a pivotal aspect in understanding the intricate regulatory mechanisms that miRNAs, or microRNAs, play in gene expression \cite{peng2016role}.
-These small, non-coding RNA molecules typically function by binding to complementary sequences on target messenger RNA (mRNA) transcripts, leading to their silencing \cite{peng2016role}.
-The expression of miRNAs involves a multi-step process, that ensures specific targeting and effective modulation of gene expression, crucial for both normal cellular function and pathological conditions, such as cancer, where miRNA expression profiles can markedly differ from those in healthy tissue \cite{peng2016role}.
-The miRNA expression values for TCGA-GDC were measured using stem loop expression through illumina and values were transformed by adding one and being log transformed \cite{chu2016large,lin2022integrative}.
-These were mapped across 1880 features representing typical hsa-miRNA sites, where, like gene expression, expressions varied between high and low values.
+\item \textbf{miRNA stem loop expression}: miRNA stem-loop expression plays a pivotal role in understanding the regulatory mechanisms of miRNAs (microRNAs) in gene expression \cite{peng2016role}. miRNAs are small, non-coding RNA molecules that function by binding to complementary sequences on target mRNA transcripts, leading to silencing \cite{peng2016role}.
+The expression of miRNAs involves multiple steps to ensure specific targeting and effective modulation of gene expression, which is crucial for normal cellular function as well as pathological conditions like cancer \cite{peng2016role}. miRNA expression values for TCGA-GDC were measured using stem-loop expression through Illumina, and values were log-transformed after the addition of one \cite{chu2016large,lin2022integrative}.
+The data represents 1880 features across hsa-miRNA sites, with expression levels varying between high and low.

-\item \textbf{Protein Expression}: Reverse Phase Protein Array is an effective methodology that is similar to western blotting, and is used to quantify protein expression in tissue slides \cite{GDCDocs}.
-The technique involves transferring antibodies to a nitrocellulose-coated slide to bind specific proteins, forming quantifiable spots through a DAB calorimetric reaction and tyramide dye deposition, analyzed using "SuperCurve Fitting" software \cite{GDCDocs, RPPAdescription}.
-This process allows for effective comparison of protein expression levels in tumor samples against benign samples, highlighting aberrant protein levels that drive the molecular phenotypes of cancer \cite{GDCDocs,chen2019tcpa}.
-Similarly, through the quantification of protein expression, RPPA uncovers the functional status of several signaling molecules, phosphorylation molecules, and metabolic molecules \cite{RPPAdescription}.
-RPPA data has been generated from the profiling of nearly 500 antibody-proteins for a given patient and deposited in The Cancer Proteome Atlas (TCPA) portal \cite{li2013tcpa}.
-Each data file contains 488 antigen ID (AGID), the peptide target ID, gene identifier that codes for the protein, various other identifiers, and the antigen’s corresponding expression level.
-Protein expression levels were normalized through log transformation and median centering after being calculated by the SuperCurve fitting software \cite{SuperCurve}.
+\item \textbf{Protein expression}: Reverse Phase Protein Array (RPPA) is a laboratory technique similar to western blotting, used to quantify protein expression in tissue samples \cite{GDCDocs}.
+The method involves transferring antibodies onto nitrocellulose-coated slides to bind specific proteins, forming quantifiable spots via a DAB calorimetric reaction and tyramide dye deposition, analyzed using "SuperCurve Fitting" software \cite{GDCDocs, RPPAdescription}.
+RPPA effectively compares protein expression levels in tumor and benign samples, highlighting aberrant protein levels that define the molecular phenotypes of cancer \cite{GDCDocs,chen2019tcpa}.
+RPPA data in TCGA was derived from profiling nearly 500 antibody-proteins for each patient and deposited in The Cancer Proteome Atlas portal \cite{li2013tcpa}.
+Each dataset includes the antigen ID, peptide target ID, gene identifier that codes for the protein, and antigen expression levels.
+Protein expression levels were normalized through log transformation and median centering after being calculated by SuperCurve fitting software \cite{SuperCurve}.